pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 More elaborate HTTP operations are possible with the "net/http" library.
 See the package documentation in the [anko document](anko) for a description of what is available, or see below for an example.

-If the user has configured their personal email settings within Gravwell, the `email` function is a very simple way to send an email:
+If the user has configured their personal email settings within DatalaiQ, the `email` function is a very simple way to send an email:

 * `email(from, to, subject, message, attachments...) error` sends an email via SMTP.
 The `from` field is simply a string, while `to` should be a slice of strings containing email addresses or a single string containing one email address.
 The `subject` and `message` fields are also strings which should contain the subject line and body of the email.
 The attachments parameter is optional.
   * Attachments can be sent as a byte array, and they will be given an automatic file name